CiscoDevNet/sastre/README.md

       <tag>                 One or more tags for selecting items to be backed up.
                             Multiple tags should be separated by space.
 Available
                             tags: all, policy_definition, policy_list,
-                            policy_vedge, policy_vsmart, template_device,
+                            policy_security, policy_vedge, policy_vsmart,
-                            template_feature.
-Special tag 'all' selects all items.
+                            template_device, template_feature.
+Special tag 'all'
+                            selects all items.

     optional arguments:
       -h, --help            show this help message and exit --workdir <directory>
-                            Directory used to save the backup (default will be "node_10.85.136.253").
+                            Directory used to save the backup (default will be "backup_10.85.136.253_20191004").

 Important concepts:
 - vManage URL: Built from the provided vManage IP address and TCP port (default 8443).
 All operations target this vManage.
 - Workdir: Defines the location (in the local machine) where vManage data files are located.
-By default it follows the format "node_<vmanage-ip>".
+By default it follows the format "backup_\<vmanage-ip\>_\<yyyymmdd\>".
 With the restore task, the --workdir parameter can be used to provide the location of data files to be used.
 This scenario is used to transfer data files from one vManage to another.
 Workdir is under the 'data' directory.
 - Tag: vManage configuration items are grouped by tags, such as policy_apply, policy_definition, policy_list, template_device, etc. The special tag 'all' is used to refer to all configuration elements.
 Depending on the task, one or more tags can be specified in order to select specific configuration elements.

 ## Examples